bedapub/fm_Fg_prediction/README.md

-# fm Fg prediction from a 2D method

 # Simultaneous Estimation of In Vivo fm and F_G from Clinical DDI Study Data

 This repository presents an innovative method for the simultaneous estimation of in vivo fraction metabolized (fm) and gut bioavailability (FG) directly from clinical drug-drug interaction (DDI) study data.
 These methods have been rigorously evaluated using substrates that encompass a wide range of fm, FG, clearance, absorption, and distribution properties, utilizing both simulated and published clinical DDI study data (ref. lit.).